-DELIVERY Face-to-face, Distance learning, etc. Lectures, lab courses USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and board during lectures.
-Use of computer for demonstration of python scripts.
-Course website maintenance.
-Announcements and posting of teaching material (lecture slides and notes, data and code).
-Use of email direct communication with students.
-Use of open source code and data for assignments.
-TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational Lectures Tutorials Self-study 135= 39 hours 132 = 26 hours 60 hours visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of Course total 125 hours the ECTS course total 125 110013 STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to METHODS OF EVALUATION Take-home assignments that include theoretical questions, algorithm design, implementation of algorithms, and application of existing tools in data analysis.
+Lectures, lab courses

+Use of ICT in teaching, laboratory education, communication with students

+- Use of projector and board during lectures. - Use of computer for demonstration of python scripts. - Course website maintenance.
+Announcements and posting of teaching material (lecture slides and notes, data and code). - Use of email direct communication with students. - Use of open source code and data for assignments.

+Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.

+The student's study hours for each learning activity are given as well as the hours of nondirected study according to the principles of the ECTS

+ese el eperiorares sous ana auta lei assignimen

+Activity Semester workload

+Lectures 135= 39 hours

+Tutorials 132 = 26 hours

+Self-study 60 hours

+Course total 125 hours

+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other

+Specifically-defined evaluation criteria are given, and if and where they are accessible to students.

+LANGUAGE OF EVALUATION: Greek (slides in English)

+Take-home assignments that include theoretical questions, algorithm design, implementation of algorithms, and application of existing tools in data analysis.
 The assignments are marked based on their correctness and completeness.

-The evaluation procedure is accessible to students via
+The evaluation procedure is accessible to students via the course website.